Mpox

 Expand All

-Mpox, previously called ‘monkeypox’, is a rare disease caused by an infection from the monkeypox virus.
-The virus was originally found in captive monkeys in Denmark in 1958, before being found in humans in 1970 in the equatorial province of the Democratic Republic of Congo (DRC), Central Africa.
+The virus was originally found in captive research monkeys in Denmark in 1958, before being found in humans in 1970 in north-eastern Equateur province of the Democratic Republic of Congo (DRC), in Central Africa.

 Mpox - here's what you need to know